Security model

 ECDSA signature format conversion

-ECDSA is where JWT and OpenSSL disagree on encoding, and the library bridges it on the
+ECDSA is where JWT and OpenSSL disagree on encoding, and the library bridges it in both

-verify path.
-The JWT standard (RFC 7518) transmits an ECDSA signature as the raw
+directions.
+The JWT standard (RFC 7518 §3.4) transmits an ECDSA signature as the raw

-concatenation of the two integers R and S, each fixed-width.
-OpenSSL, however,
+concatenation of the two integers R and S, each padded to the width of the curve.

-expects an ASN.1 DER structure.
-So before calling openssl_verify, decode()
+OpenSSL both produces and expects an ASN.1 DER structure.
+So encode() unwraps what

 DER = 30 <len> 02 <len> R 02 <len> S